-Celiac disease is an autoimmune condition in which the body is unable to tolerate gluten, a protein found in grains such as wheat, barley, and rye.
+Celiac disease is an autoimmune condition in which the body cannot tolerate gluten, a protein found in grains such as wheat, barley, and rye.
 When individuals with celiac disease eat gluten, it triggers an immune (inflammatory) response in the small intestine.
 Over time, this inflammation damages the lining of the small intestine until it’s unable to absorb nutrients.
 People with celiac disease may also be more susceptible to other disorders and autoimmune conditions.

 What are the symptoms of celiac disease?